 Post-secondary education is an exciting opportunity for all youth, including those with disabilities.
-Going to college can mean attending a 4-year university, a 2-year community college, or a trade school.
+Continuing education can mean attending a 4-year university, a 2-year community college, a trade school, or participating in other local education opportunities.
 It can mean studying full-time or part-time, living at school or commuting from home.

 - Learning and earning go hand-in-hand.
 The more years of schooling your youth completes, the higher his or her income is likely to be.

 Will my child get a diploma or a certificate of completion?

 A high school diploma is awarded to students that have met the Michigan Merit Curriculum graduation requirements.
 A certificate of completion might be given to certain students at the discretion of the local school district.
 The Michigan Merit law allows a parent to request certain modifications to the state high school graduation requirements.

 - Michigan Merit Curriculum – Graduation and Personal Curriculum